-On a pro forma basis, capital expenditures (excluding acquisitions) were \$56.5 million for the year ended December 31, 1997 (of which \$3.4 million was for CCIC and TEA, \$27.1 million was for Crown and \$26.0 million was for CTI) and \$91.3 million for the six months ended June 30, 1998 (of which \$1.5 million was for CCIC, \$51.3 million was for Crown and \$38.5 million was for CTI).
+On a pro forma basis, capital expenditures (excluding acquisitions) were \$56.5 million for the year ended December 31, 1997 (of which \$3.4 million was for CCIC and TEA, \$27.1 million was for Crown and \$26.0 million was for CTI) and \$36.8 million for the three months ended March 31, 1998 (of which \$0.8 million was for CCIC, \$23.7 million was for Crown and \$12.3 million was for CTI).

 In August and October of 1997, CCIC issued shares of its Senior Convertible Preferred Stock for aggregate net proceeds of \$29.3 million and \$36.5 million, respectively.
 The proceeds from the August issuance were used to make a \$25.0 million payment as part of the cash purchase price for the Crown Merger.
 On October 31, 1997, the Company entered into an amendment to the Senior Credit Facility.
 As amended, the Senior Credit Facility provides for available borrowings of \$100.0 million and expires on December 31, 2004.
 On October 31, 1997, in connection with the October Refinancing, new borrowings under the Senior Credit Facility of \$94.7 million, along with the proceeds from the October issuance of the Senior Convertible Preferred Stock, were used to repay the seller note issued in connection with the Crown Merger, to repay loans outstanding under a credit agreement at CCI and to pay related fees and expenses.
-The Senior Credit Facility requires the Company to maintain certain financial covenants and places restrictions on the ability of the Company and its subsidiaries to, among other things, incur debt and liens, pay dividends, make capital expenditures, undertake transactions with affiliates and make investments
+The Senior Credit Facility requires the Company to maintain certain financial covenants and places restrictions on the ability of the Company and its subsidiaries to, among other things, incur debt and liens, pay dividends, make capital expenditures, undertake transactions with affiliates and make investments.

 CCIC used the net proceeds from the 1997 Notes Offering to repay substantially all of its outstanding indebtedness, including borrowings under the Senior Credit Facility, and to pay related fees and expenses.
 The balance of the net proceeds from the 1997 Notes Offering is being used for general corporate purposes.
-As of August 1, 1998, CCIC's subsidiaries had unused borrowing availability under the Senior Credit Facility of approximately \$25.0 million.
+As of May 29, 1998, CCIC's subsidiaries had unused borrowing availability under the Senior Credit Facility of approximately \$39.5 million.

 On February 28, 1997, CTI used the proceeds from equity contributions and borrowings under the CTI Credit Facility to finance the acquisition of the BBC Home Service Transmission Business.
 On May 21, 1997, CTI used the net proceeds from the sale of the CTI Bonds to repay substantially all of the outstanding borrowings under the CTI Credit Facility.
-As of June 30, 1998, CTI had unused borrowing availability under the CTI Credit Facility of approximately (Pounds)35.0 million (\$58.4 million).
+As of May 29, 1998, CTI had unused borrowing availability under the CTI Credit Facility of approximately (Pounds)35.0 million (\$57.1 million).
 The CTI Credit Facility requires CTI to maintain certain financial covenants and places restrictions on the ability of CTI to, among other things, incur debt and liens, pay dividends, make capital distributions, make acquisitions, undertake transactions with affiliates and make investments.
-On July 17, 1998, the lenders (acting through Credit Suisse First Boston, as agent) under the CTI Credit Facility waived a provision in the CTI Credit Facility that would have required the repayment of the CTI Credit Facility concurrently with the listing of the Company's Common Stock.
+The terms of the CTI Credit Facility require mandatory prepayment upon the consummation of the Offering; as such, the Company intends to seek to refinance the CTI Credit Facility in connection with the Offering.